-- The extent to which the proposed project responds to the "Purpose" included in the program description. - The strength of the proposed goals and objectives and their relationship to the identified project. - The extent to which the activities described in the application are capable of addressing the problem and attaining the project objectives. - The strength of the proposed work plan (Attachment 3) as evidenced by measurable and appropriate objectives. - The clarity and strength of the roles for identified partners in the proposed project, and the tasks for each partner as described in the letters of support/commitment, if applicable. - The extent to which PLWH and/or organizations that represent them are engaged in the implementation of the activity, including decision-making. - The extent to which the potential challenges in designing, implementing, and measuring health outcome improvement are identified.
+- The extent to which the proposed project responds to the "Purpose" included in the program description. - The strength of the proposed goals and objectives and their relationship to the identified project. - The extent to which the activities described in the application are capable of addressing the problem and attaining the project objectives. - The strength of the proposed work plan (Attachment 3) as evidenced by measurable and appropriate objectives.

+- The clarity and strength of the roles for identified partners in the proposed project, and the tasks for each partner as described in the letters of support/commitment, if applicable. - The extent to which people with HIV and/or organizations that represent them are engaged in the implementation of the activity, including decision-making. - The extent to which the potential challenges in designing, implementing, and measuring health outcome improvement are identified and a plan to address the challenges is provided.